HDF5 files / Data Evaluation

 Get Metadata

-Simply navigate the file to get the desired metadata.
+Navigate the file like a Python dictionary to get the desired metadata:

 Protocol Overview and Python Script